⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How PYPL Makes Money

-• PayPal Holdings, Inc. operates a technology platform enabling digital payments for merchants and consumers globally, connecting them through a two-sided network.
+• PayPal operates a technology platform facilitating digital payments for consumers and merchants worldwide, enabling online and in-person transactions.

-• The company provides payment solutions under brands such as PayPal, PayPal Credit, Braintree, Venmo, Xoom, Zettle, Hyperwallet, Honey, and Paidy.
+• The company connects buyers and sellers through its two-sided network, offering services like PayPal, PayPal Credit, Braintree, Venmo, Xoom, Hyperwallet, Honey, and Paidy.

 Revenue Breakdown

-Fees charged for processing payments for consumers and merchants.
+Fees charged for processing payments through PayPal's platforms.

 🎯 WHY THIS MATTERS